Counselor Education M.Ed. with tracks in School Counseling or Clinical Mental Health Counseling

 THE VALDOSTA STATE DIFFERENCE

-The VSU School Counseling Program is based on a small-cohort model with classes made up of 10 to 12 students who learn and excel together while providing support to one another along the way.
+The VSU Counselor Education Programs are based on a small-cohort model with classes made up of 10 to 12 students who learn and excel together while providing support to one another along the way.

 WHAT YOU'LL LEARN

 Students in both the School Counseling and Clinical Mental Health tracks of the Counselor Education program will learn foundational skills pertaining to each area.
 Those following the School Counseling track will learn to be school leaders who provide academic, social/emotional, and career knowledge and skills for students in P-16 educational settings.
 Students following the Clinical Mental Health Counseling track will develop effective counseling skills and gain broad-based expertise in order to work with different populations in a variety of settings.

 One Official Transcript from each previously enrolled institution

 |Program Admission Assessment||

 Unless otherwise indicated above, all required documents must be received on or before the admission deadline for your file to be reviewed.
 It is the applicant’s responsibility to allow adequate time for document delivery and to en-sure receipt of documents.
 Please allow at least 7-10 days for delivery by mail.